 A message from our Chairman:

-I personally have become more involved with mental health in the workplace recently through a series of recent initiatives and workshops initiated by Government and the Institute of Directors for small and medium sized businesses to talk about and consider the issues.
+In 2017 I became more involved with mental health in the workplace through a series of initiatives and workshops initiated by Government and the Institute of Directors for small and medium sized businesses to talk about and consider the issues.
 I have personally focussed attention on steps we can take in the workplace to support the people within our business.
 My own definition of good mental health is: our mental processes support the things we want and need to do, to a standard which we find satisfactory.
 People struggling with mental health issues generally don’t show any physical signs, which makes it easier to hide problems and harder for others to identify and understand.
 They hide issues because of the stigma surrounding mental health and simply because they want to feel and be seen as ‘normal’.
 But there are still things we can recognise that might indicate mental health issues at work such as: increased absenteeism, lower performance and anxiety about simple things, along with changes in social interaction, persistent tiredness and changes in other habits.

 So how we can be more proactive when it comes to the mental health of our staff?
 In my view, writing systems and processes is not the answer – putting people into a defined process is more likely to have an adverse effect and would potentially discourage people from engaging with their employer.
 We have to be flexible.
 There are some simple things we can do in the workplace, and my colleagues and I advocate the following: providing a safe, clean, well-lit and ventilated environment, encouraging people to take proper breaks (without feeling guilty), promoting healthy eating and drinking, with healthy food and drinks available, as well as ensuring that people are not stressed by continual tight deadlines and performance requirements.